itszakjo/busBookingSystem/README.md

 DATABASE

  - If you would like to use an already done database to test please go to database folder you will find the .sql file

+DOCKER

+- For Docker we can use Laravel Sail , a light-weight lib to deal with Laravel docker , but it is not implemented in this project